-Minor permits such as irrigation, electrical, HVAC (mechanical), sheds, plumbing (water softeners, water heaters), fence, flat-work, etc. may be issued at the window.
+Minor permits such as irrigation, electrical, HVAC (mechanical), sheds, plumbing (water softeners, water heaters), fence, flat-work, etc. may be Issued next day the MGO application.
 If there are questions on the projects at the time of submittal, the front office may defer approval to an inspector which may delay the issuance of the permit.

 A permit will be issued only when the submitted plans conform to the applicable portions of adopted codes, all fees have been paid, and the contractor has registered with the City.
 Once the permit has been issued, work may be performed within the scope of the approved permit.
 A copy of the permit must be displayed until all work has been inspected and approved.